 October Sky (1999)

-Set in 1957 in the small town of Coalwood West Virginia, October Sky follows the story of a young man (played by Jake Gyllenhaal) inspired to learn rocketry by the launch of Sputnik.
+October Sky is set in 1957 in the small town of Coalwood, West Virginia.
+It follows the story of a young man (played by Jake Gyllenhaal) inspired to learn rocketry by the launch of Sputnik.
 Based on the true story of Homer H. Hickam, Jr. – who went on to become a NASA engineer –, October Sky puts us back in the dawn of the space age.

 If you’re looking for an inspiring reminder of the magic of space and why we look skyward, October Sky fits the bill.